Dual Diagnosis (Co-Occurring Disorders)

-Modern scientific investigations on the genetics of addiction has revealed that individual genes, as well as gene networks, seem to operate differently in people suffering from addiction compared to individuals who have not been exposed to drug abuse.
+Modern scientific investigations on the genetics of addiction have revealed that individual genes, as well as gene networks, seem to operate differently in people suffering from addiction compared to individuals who have not been exposed to drug abuse.
 Furthermore, people who are exposed to substances or toxins while in the womb have an increased likelihood of struggling with mental challenges later in life.
+(3)

 Mental illness may arise due to numerous environmental influences such as stressful events like divorce, death of a loved one, financial pressure, exposure to certain drugs or chemicals and traumatic experiences like terrible traffic accidents and physical or sexual abuse.

 - Family history of substance abuse or addiction